exercism/development-environment/README.md

 It requires the following to install:
 - **[Docker](https://docs.docker.com/get-docker/):** Docker needs to be installed but **no Docker knowledge is required**.
 - **[Ruby](https://www.ruby-lang.org/en/documentation/installation/):** Many of the scripts in this repository are written in Ruby.
 Any version 2+ is fine.
-Without Ruby, you will have to create your `docker-compose.yml` manually.
 - **Git:** In order to obtain this repository using the instructions below, you need `git` installed.

 **Windows users:** We recommend using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and running the commands in a WSL-enabled terminal.